Frankie Lymon

-Franklin Joseph Lymon (September 30, 1942 – February 27, 1968) was an American rock and roll/rhythm and blues singer and songwriter, best known as the boy soprano lead singer of the New York City-based early rock and roll doo-wop group The Teenagers.
+Franklin Joseph Lymon (September 30, 1942 – February 27, 1968) was an American rock and roll/rhythm and blues singer and songwriter, best known as the boy soprano lead singer of the New York City-based early rock and roll doo-wop group the Teenagers.
 The group was composed of five boys, all in their early to mid-teens.
-The original lineup of the Teenagers, an integrated group, included three African-American members, Frankie Lymon, Jimmy Merchant, and Sherman Garnes; and two Puerto Rican members, Joe Negroni and Herman Santiago.
+The original lineup of the Teenagers, an integrated group, included three African-American members, Lymon, Jimmy Merchant, and Sherman Garnes; and two Puerto Rican members, Joe Negroni and Herman Santiago.
 The Teenagers' first single, 1956's "Why Do Fools Fall in Love", was also their biggest hit.
 After Lymon went solo in mid-1957, both his career and that of the Teenagers fell into decline.
-He was found dead at the age of 25 on the floor of his grandmother's bathroom from a heroin overdose.
+In 1968, Lymon was found dead at age 25 from a heroin overdose.
 He was posthumously inducted into the Rock and Roll Hall of Fame in 1993 as a member of the Teenagers.
-His life was dramatized in the 1998 film Why Do Fools Fall in Love.
+Lymon's life was dramatized in the 1998 film Why Do Fools Fall in Love.

-Biography

-1942–56: Early life/joining the Teenagers
+Early life

-Lymon was born in Washington Heights, New York City on September 30, 1942, to Jeanette and Howard Lymon.
+Franklin Joseph Lymon was born in Washington Heights, New York City, on September 30, 1942, to Jeanette and Howard Lymon.
 Howard was a truck driver and Jeanette was a maid.
-Both also sang in the gospel group The Harlemaires; Frankie and his brothers Lewis and Howie sang with the Harlemaire Juniors (a fourth brother, Timmy, was a singer, though not with the Harlemaire Juniors).
-The Lymons struggled to make ends meet, so Lymon began working as a grocery boy at age 10.
-At 12 in 1954, Lymon heard a local doo-wop group known as the Coupe De Villes at a school talent show.
-He became friends with the lead singer, Herman Santiago, and he eventually became a member of the group, now calling itself both The Ermines and The Premiers.
-Dennis Jackson of Columbus, Georgia, was one of the main influences in Lymon's life.
-His personal donation of $500 helped start Lymon's career.
+Both also sang in the gospel group the Harlemaires; Frankie and his brothers, Lewis and Howie, sang with the Harlemaire Juniors (a fourth brother, Timmy, was also a singer, though not with the Harlemaire Juniors).

+Career

+Early career and joining the Teenagers

-One day in 1955, a neighbor gave The Premiers several love letters that had been written to him by his girlfriend, hoping to give the boys inspiration to write their own songs.
-Merchant and Santiago adapted one of the letters into a song called "Why Do Fools Fall in Love".
-The Premiers, now calling themselves The Teenagers, got their first shot at fame after impressing Richard Barrett, a singer with The Valentines.
+At age 12 in 1954, Lymon heard a local doo-wop group known as the Coupe De Villes at a school talent show.
+He became friends with the lead singer Herman Santiago, and eventually became a member of the group, now calling itself both the Ermines and the Premiers.
+One day in 1955, a neighbor gave the Premiers several love letters that had been written to him by his girlfriend, hoping to give the boys inspiration to write their own songs.
+Jimmy Merchant and Santiago adapted one of the letters into a song called "Why Do Fools Fall in Love".
+The Premiers, now calling themselves the Teenagers, got their first shot at fame after impressing Richard Barrett, a singer with the Valentines.
 Barrett, in turn, got the group an audition with record producer George Goldner.
 On the day of the group's audition, original lead singer Santiago was late.
-Lymon stepped up and told Goldner that he knew the part because he helped write the song.
+Lymon stepped up and told Goldner that he knew the part since he helped write the song.
 The disc jockeys always called them "Frankie Lymon and the Teenagers".